najibghadri/redux-dunk/README.md

 #### Are effects impure - dependency injection

 This is a questions of your architecture.
 If effects use global dependencies then they are.
 This is an issue to be take care of in loop as well.
-Using a global HTTP API module or storage module or anything from global scope make your tests difficult to test.
-Since effects can be considered as the impure part of an architecture, this might not be an issue for some, and could be circumvented by taking care of global dependencies.
+Using a global HTTP API module or storage module or anything from global scope makes your tests difficult to test.
+This might not be an issue for some, and could be circumvented by taking care of global dependencies.

-However we realize this might not be preferred for some and an idea to solve this is depndency injection.
-When setting up dunk you could add dependency objects which will be passed besides the store api object.
-That make an effect's shape: `async({ dispatch, getState }, {...dependencies}) => any`.
-If there is a need we can implement this for sure 😉.
-(There is also a way to dynamically update dependencies if there is a need 🤑)
+However this might not be preferred for some and an idea to solve this is depndency injection.
+When setting up dunk you could add dependency objects which will be passed next to the store api object.
+That makes an effect's shape: `async({ dispatch, getState }, {...dependencies}) => any`.
+If there is a need we can implement this.
+(There is also a way to dynamically update dependencies if there is a need 😉)

 #### About dunk as middleware
 While loop installs as an enhancer, dunk is only a middleware yet.
 If you have multiple stores in your app this could be a problem, however that is not recommended anyways.
 If there is a valid case we can make it an enhancer.